How to buy Tencent (0700) shares in Australia

 Have Tencent's shares ever split?

-Tencent's shares were split on a 5:1 basis on 14 May 2014.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 5 shares.
+Tencent's shares were split on a 5:1 basis on 15 May 2014.
+So if you had owned 1 share the day before the split, the next day you would own 5 shares.
 This wouldn't directly have changed the overall worth of your Tencent shares – just the quantity.
 However, indirectly, the new 80% lower share price could have impacted the market appetite for Tencent shares which in turn could have impacted Tencent's share price.

 Tencent share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (HK average) beta is 1, while Tencent's is 0.5228.
+Beta measures a share's volatility in relation to the market.
+The market (HK average) beta is 1, while Tencent's is 0.4623.
 This would suggest that Tencent's shares are less volatile than average (for this exchange).

 Tencent Holdings Limited, an investment holding company, provides value-added services (VAS) and Online advertising services in Mainland China and internationally.
 The company operates through VAS, Online Advertising, FinTech and Business Services, and Others segments.
-It offers online games and social network services; FinTech and cloud services, and online advertising services, such as media, social, and others advertisement services.
-The company is also involved in production, investment, and distribution of films and television programs for third parties, as well as copyrights licensing, merchandise sales, and other activities.
-In addition, it develops software; develops and operates online games; and provides information technology, information system integration, asset management, online literature, and online music entertainment services.
-The company has strategic collaboration with RareStone Inc. to develop a service ecosystem focused on rare disease patients in China.
+It offers online games and social network services; FinTech and cloud services, and online advertising services.
+The company is also involved in the production, investment, and distribution of films and television programs for third parties, as well as copyrights licensing, merchandise sales, and other activities. n addition, it develops software; develops and operates online games; and provides information technology, information system integration, asset management, online literature, and online music entertainment services.
 Tencent Holdings Limited company was founded in 1998 and is headquartered in Shenzhen, the People's Republic of China.